jjanczynska/bayside-bistro/README.md

 # Bayside Bistro

-This project- **Bayside Bistro**, is a restaurant website ment to promote a family run restaurant on Achill Island.
+This project- **Bayside Bistro**, is a restaurant website meant to promote a family run restaurant on Achill Island.
-The targent audience for the website is local population and visitors coming to the island the summer months.
+The targent audience for the website is local population and visitors coming to the island in the summer months.
 It is designed to be responive and easy to accsess on a range of devices, to make it easy to view for potential visitors.
+The actual restaurant exsisted between 2011 and 2019.
 ![Mockup](assets/images/mockup-responsive.png)